sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 We currently support the following new curl comand line arguments/options:

-- ``--ech``: tells client to attempt ECH if possible (opportunistic)
+- ``--ech``: tells client to attempt ECH if possible (opportunistic) based on an HTTPS RR value found in the DNS, accessed using DoH
-- ``--ech-hard``: tells client to use ECH or fail if that's not possible
+- ``--ech-hard``: tells client to attempt ECH as above or fail if that's not possible
-- ``--ech-config``: supplies an ECHConfig from command line (otherwise DNS HTTPS RR for the target domain is accessed via DoH)
+- ``--ech-config``: supplies an ECHConfig from command line that will be used in preference to a value found in the answer to a DNS query for an HTTPS RR
 - ``--ech-public``: over-rides the ``public_name`` from the ECHConfig with a name from the command line

+Note that in the above "attempt ECH" means the client emitting a TLS ClientHello with a "real" ECH extension, but that does not mean that the relevant server will succeed in decrypting, as things can fail for other reasons.

 ### Supplying an ECHConfig on the command line

-You can also supply the ECHConfig on the command line which may mean a bit of cut'n'paste, e.g.:
+To supply the ECHConfig on the command line, you might need a bit of cut'n'paste, e.g.:

             $ $ dig +short https defo.ie